 We live in a world where there is more and more information, and less and less meaning.
 Contemporary society is dominated by computers and algorithms.
 There’s hardly a second that we’re not plugged in, in this “civilized” world.
 As mankind races toward achieving seamless virtual realities and artificial intelligence, it stands to make me wonder whether or not a simulation of reality is actually our new normal, now, and far beyond anyone’s control.

 Most of us spend almost all of our time in highly artificial environments, far removed from nature.
 We move about, from one building to another.
 We travel in little bubbles: cars, trains, airplanes.
 Even while we’re in route we’re buried in our mobile, wireless phones, connecting to all of the information out there.
-Ours is a world of steel, brink, cement and glass, not that of mountain, meadow, tree, and stream.
+Ours is a world of steel, brick, cement and glass, not that of mountain, meadow, tree, and stream.

 The last Presidential primaries/general election have concluded, and what struck me most about that crazy show was that Dr. Gonzo is dead.
 So dead.